 Seeding operational control

 In addition to seeding significant equity to secure funding, many investors may require entrepreneurs to seed operational control as well.
-This immediately grunts the funders rights to make decisions affecting the future of the business, even veto some of the founders’ own.
+This immediately grunts the funders rights to make decisions affecting the future of the business, even vetoing some of the founders’ own.

 This can be counterproductive.
 More often than not, funders are interested in maximizing the return on their investment above all else.
 They can’t be blamed though, that’s what they are in the business of, maximizing returns.

 It’s, however, a different case for the entrepreneur though.
-Entrepreneurs are more invested in sustainability and growth for their business.
+Entrepreneurs are more invested in sustainability and growth for their businesses.
 Their businesses are more than money-making machines, they are a passion shared with the world.

 Making a profit doesn’t hurt, but for the founder, the return on their investment is more than just currency.